Should your stand-up comedy material be written down?

 Individuals who are delivering headliner level stand-up comedy material generate an average of 4-6+ laughs per performing minute.

-That equates to an average 4-6+ punchlines and tag lines each performing minute whether a comedian is delivering jokes or the easier topic based stand-up comedy material.
+That equates to an average 4-6+ punchlines and tag lines for each performing minute whether a comedian is delivering one/two line jokes or the easier topic based stand-up comedy material.

 I should also mention that an individual does not have to have the “title” of headliner in order to generate headliner laughter levels.